exploring some popular, graffiti-ridden roadside caves

 Directions to Moqui Caverns

 The photo above was taken from the entrance to the Moqui Caverns (aka the Moqui Sand Caves or Wind Caves).
-Highway 89 can be seen in the upper left portion of the picture.
+Highway 89 can be seen in the upper left part of the picture.

 From Kanab, the caverns are located 5.7 miles north on Highway 89.
 Here’s a Google Map link.
 The link marks the actual rock feature on the east side of the road.
-Parking is found on the other side of the highway, informally in the large dirt pullout on the left (west).
+Parking is found a short way to the south, at the entrance to Best Friends Animal Sanctuary.

 If you’re traveling northbound from Kanab and pass the developed Moqui Cave Museum, then you’ve gone too far.

 If you’re traveling from the north, the Moqui Caverns are about 11.5 south of the intersection with Route 9 at Mount Carmel Junction.
-Look for the roadside parking area on the right after passing the Moqui Cave Museum.
+Look for the parking area on the left after passing the Moqui Cave Museum.

 Hiking to the Caverns

-Upon reviewing the landscape in the photo above, you’ll see that it’s necessary to scramble up the sloped band of cliffs and follow the bench south to the caves.
+If you review the landscape in the photo above, you’ll see how it’s necessary to scramble up the sloped band of cliffs and follow the bench south to the caves.
 Some people will find this to be easy, but the slope can be unnerving for others.
 It’s important to wear shoes with good traction that make you feel confident.

-The Moqui Caverns are a dog-friendly site, but your four-legged friend might find it difficult to get up and down the sandstone face.
+The Moqui Sand Caves are a dog-friendly site, but your four-legged friend might find it difficult to get up and down the sandstone face.